Edge of Pavement Drop-Off Injuries

 Why Are Edge of Pavement Drop-Offs Dangerous?

-Generally accepted national design and engineering standards prohibit a vertical edge of pavement drop-off larger than two inches.
+Generally accepted national design and engineering standards prohibit a vertical edge of pavement drop-off (also called a shoulder drop-off) larger than two inches.

 Vertical edge of pavement drop-offs that are larger than two inches pose the risk of tire scrubbing, oversteering, and loss of vehicle control.
 Scrubbing is when the inside wall of the passenger tire rubs on the edge of the pavement.